axiom-data-science/xpublish-host/README.md

 # Define any additional plugins.
 This is where you can override
 # default plugins.
 These will replace any auto-discovered plugins.
-# The keys here (pc1) are not important and are not used internally
+# The keys here (zarr, dconfig) are not important and are not used internally
 plugins_config:

   zarr: